mobie/mobie.github.io/tutorials/exploring_segmentations.md

 ### Interacting with segmentation table

 Clicking on a row in the table, will move you to the location of that object in the viewer.
+Ctrl + clicking on a row, will also select that object.
 The first column 'label_id' states the id of each segmented object from the image.

 <img width="900" alt="image" src="./tutorial_images/segmentInteraction.gif">